-Our State Laws for a Safe Halloween during Covid
+CT State Laws for a Safe Halloween During Covid

-Our state, Connecticut, has put together a list of high, medium, and low risk situations for Halloween based on the Centers for Disease Control and Prevention (CDC) and Connecticut Department of Public Health (CT DPH).
-While traditional halloween trick or treating is considered high-risk, there are ways to safely enjoy one-way trick or treating.
+Last year Connecticut put together a list of high, medium, and low risk situations for Halloween based on the Centers for Disease Control and Prevention (CDC) and Connecticut Department of Public Health (CT DPH).
+Their recommendations have not been updated in 2021, but many of the suggestions are still helpful!

-We live in a neighborhood with a very active Homeowners Association wanting to celebrate Halloween.
+We live in a neighborhood with a very active Homeowners Association encouraging Halloween celebrations.
 There are many children in our neighborhood, as well as retired couples, who look forward to October 31st every year.
-However, our neighborhood is usually a must-visit area in town for trick or treating and can become quite crowded.
+However, our neighborhood is a must-visit area in town for trick or treating and can become quite crowded.
 We are hoping to spread the word on how to have a safe Halloween during Coronavirus.

 - Prepare a candy scavenger hunt at home with your household members

 - Set up an outdoor movie theater with socially distanced blankets for families to sit and enjoy the show.